snaraender0937n/Upcounter-7segment-project/README.md

 ---

 # 🔍 Logisim ROM Table (BCD → 7-Segment)
-Paste this inside the ROM contents editor:
+Paste this into your ROM:

 ```
 v2.0 raw